snipsnipsnip/ghostbird/doc/design.md

 * We don't implement reconnecting the WebSocket connection when it is closed abnormally.
 The user has to click the Ghostbird button again to reconnect.
 * Initially, we don't support edits made in the compose window.
 We aim to support it in v2.0.0, but copying what the original GhostText add-on does might work well enough.
 We'll see.

-### Some diagram that's between a call graph and a collaboration diagram
+### Some diagram that's between a component diagram and a call graph

 The diagram below is an initial sketch, so class names may differ from the current codebase.